Divisions of the Liberation Tigers of Tamil Eelam: Ponnamman Mining Unit

-After 1999, the LTTE was most commonly using the Jony 99 and Rangan 99 anti-personnel mines both of which are plastic-covered pressure activating mines.
-Both contain 90 -110 g of C4 explosive as a main charge while the Illavaluthi Series of Mines are electric tilt mines.

 Thesiya Man Meetpup Padai aka Pistol Gang

-The real name of this Pistol gang is Thesiya Man Meetpup Padai, Literal translation: National Land Rescue Force.
+The real name of this Pistol gang is Thesiya Man Meetpup Padai, Literal translation: National Land Reclamation Force.
 But they were famously known as the Pistol gang.
 LTTE pistol gang is involved in many hit-and-run operations on government agents, security force members, security forces informants, dissidents etc.

 Auxiliary forces

 These groups were dubbed as Special Task Forces.

 Eela Padai

 Eela Padai consisted of civilians recruited by LTTE.
 It had a strength of 5000, who were used as home guards and later, for defensive and offensive purposes.
 They were on the payroll of LTTE.
 Members of Eela Padai received a monthly salary of about Rs.
 2,500 (US$25).

 Grama Padai

 Grama Padai aka Rural Force was an auxiliary force of LTTE, used to assist it in meeting logistics requirements as well as for carrying out defensive operations.
 It also had a strength of about 5000.